X-czh/Algorithms-LeetCode/100-199/121-Best Time to Buy and Sell Stock.md

 [Problem](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/)

-## Algorithm
+## Approach: Greedy

-We just need to find the largest peak following the smallest valley.
+We just try to buy at the lowest price, and sell at the highest price afterwards.

 Time complexity: O(n).